-- BASSET Training -- The State of Illinois passed a new Beverage Alcohol Seller/Servers Education & Training (BASSET) law that takes effect on July 1, 2015 requiring all on-premise alcohol servers and bouncers in Cook County to attend BASSET, and for ALL Illinois BASSET cardholders to renew their certification every three years.
+- BASSET Training -- A Beverage Alcohol Seller/Servers Education & Training (BASSET) law effective July 1, 2015 requires all on-premises alcohol servers and bouncers in Cook County to attend BASSET, and for ALL Illinois BASSET cardholders to renew their certification every three years.
 Please visit the Illinois Liquor Control Commission website for more information.
 Information on free BASSET training classes can also be found here.

-- "Happy Hour" Legislation -- The State of Illinois passed Public Act 99-0046, effective July 15, 2015, regarding "happy hour" specials.
-Please visit the Illinois Liquor Control Commission website here to find FAQs on the legislation.
+- "Happy Hour" Legislation --Public Act 99-0046, effective July 15, 2015, governs "happy hour" specials.
+Please visit this Illinois Liquor Control Commission webpage to find FAQs on the legislation.

 A new Class L - BYOB Liquor License was approved March 6, 2018 by the Village Board of Trustees, effective immediately.
 Any establishments that allowed BYOB previous to that date must now be licensed.
 The annual Class L license fee is $350.
 If the licensee already holds a separate class of liquor license there is no fee; however, the application must be filled out in its entirety as a BYOB Liquor License must be processed, approved by the Village Board of Trustees, and issued.
 No fingerprinting is required for current liquor licensees.